LYMPHOCYTE CLASSIFICATION

 • Gamma/delta T cell lymphoma

-• CD4+ small to medium sized pleomorphic T cell lymphoproliferative disease
+• CD4+ small/medium T cell lymphoproliferative disorder (renamed)

 • Adult T cell leukaemia/lymphoma